MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

 ## Prepare to develop an app in Visual Studio Code

-Now let's explore the app that uses the service SDK.
-You'll develop your app using Visual Studio Code.
+Now let's use the service SDK to develop an app using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.

 > **Tip**: If you have already cloned the **mslearn-ai-document-intelligence** repo, open it in Visual Studio code.
 Otherwise, follow these steps to clone it to your development environment.